-The discussion will focus on the book by Susan Sontag and work in the exhibition.
+Our discussion will focus on the book and works in the exhibition.
 Please read the book so you can participate in the discussion.
-For more information, contact Becca Hiester at 843-722-2706x237 or [email protected].
+For more information, contact Becca Hiester at 843-722-2706x237 or [email protected]